The Dos and Don’ts of Requests for Proposals

 Set a Reasonable Schedule

 The entire proposal process requires a serious amount of coordinated effort.
 If your deadlines are tight, be sure to communicate this clearly and effectively to ensure no lost time or effort on the part of your stakeholders.
-Your timeline should be included in your request for proposal for each deliverable and the project as a whole.
-To cultivate a good working relationship, RFP’s needs to set reasonable and attainable dates for the vendor and your stakeholders.
+Include your timeline in your request for a proposal for each deliverable and the project as a whole.
+To cultivate a good working relationship, RFPs need to set reasonable and attainable dates for the vendor and your stakeholders.

 Leave Out Information

 You may be familiar with the term or perhaps even contributed some information to an RFP response, but do you truly understand the RFP process?
-If you are new to the RFP process, it can be an uncertain time for all parties involved.
+It’s not easy to engage in the RFP process for the first time.
 Both the vendor and the stakeholder can gain from one another and give significant criticism.
 By keeping the lines of communication open, you can improve the RFP outcome on both sides.

 Set Unrealistic Deadlines

 Vendors responding to your request for proposal are committing to a significant time investment.
-To permit respondents time to create quality recommendations, RFP’s should permit sensible pivot time.
-A 24-hour turn-around time is not a reasonable amount of time to expect quality responses from vendors.
+To permit respondents time to create quality recommendations, RFPs should permit sensible pivot time.
+Also, a 24-hour turn-around time is not a reasonable amount of time to expect quality vendor responses.

-The RFP procedure can quickly get out hand if you do not take the time in the initial development of the request for proposal to clearly define what the project is, the needs, timelines, budget, and company expectations.
-The good news is that The Bid Lab walks you through the entire process.
-Our team of dedicated writers are here to help you with everything from market research to drafting your RFP and evaluating your vendors
+The RFP procedure can quickly get out of hand if you do not take the time in the initial development of the request for proposal to clearly define what the project is, the needs, timelines, budget, and company expectations.
+The good news?
+The Bid Lab can walk you through the entire process.
+So, our team of dedicated writers is here to help you with everything from market research to drafting your RFP and evaluating your vendors.